Andrew Pendelton III: Sex and Money

 In late 2006, Pendelton began a tag team with "The Obsession" Caleb Konley dubbed by promoters as Sex and Money.
-Pendlton and Konley traveled across the Southeast for several promotions such as GCW, Alternative Pro Wrestling, MAXW, and Georgia Wrestling Promotions.
+Pendelton and Konley traveled across the Southeast for several promotions such as GCW, Alternative Pro Wrestling, MAXW, and Georgia Wrestling Promotions.
 While in Georgia Wrestling Promotions, Sex and Money entered a year-long feud with The Hellbillies Jessco Blue, Tim O'Brien, and Big Head Hanson.
 This feud culminated into a falls count anywhere hardcore match for Georgia Wrestling Promotions in Waleska, Georgia.
 In NWA Anarchy a feud that paired Sex and Money with The New Wave (Derrick Driver and Steven Walters) against The Anger Alliance (Brody Ray Chase, Don Matthews, Brandon P, and Adam Roberts) led up to an 8-man tag team match at Hostile Environment 2007 at the Georgia Mountain Center.
 Hostile Environment 2007 was the largest event/venue ever attempted by NWA Anarchy.
 Pendelton and Konley with the New Wave lost the match setting up Konley's move to North Carolina to work for high spots leaving Pendelton without a tag partner.